As of Aug 4 2025

 Central and South America

-Contracts in Central and South America totaled 119 in number and 43.2 billion yen in value, representing an increase of 52 in number and an increase of 3.6 billion yen in value from the previous fiscal year.
-By type of client, contracts with public sectors in Central and South America decreased by 1.8 billion yen to 1.8 billion yen; those with private sectors in the region increased by 5.4 billion yen to 41.4 billion yen.
+Contracts in Central and South America totaled 78 in number and 40.1 billion yen in value, representing an decrease of 41 in number and a decrease of 3.1 billion yen in value from the previous fiscal year.
+By type of client, contracts with public sectors in Central and South America increased by 5.9 billion yen to 7.7 billion yen; those with private sectors in the region decreased by 9.1 billion yen to 32.4 billion yen.

 Western Europe

-Contracts in Western Europe totaled 25 in number and 4.1 billion yen in value, representing a decrease of 4 in number and a decrease of 4.7 billion yen in value from the previous fiscal year.
+Contracts in Western Europe totaled 18 in number and 4.6 billion yen in value, representing a decrease of 7 in number and an increase of 0.2 billion yen in value from the previous fiscal year.
 By type of client, there were no contracts with public sectors in Western Europe for this fiscal year; all contracts were with private sectors.

 Eastern Europe

-Contracts in Eastern Europe totaled 65 in number and 155.5 billion yen in value, representing a decrease of 8 in numbers but an increase of 79.4 billion yen in value from the previous fiscal year.
-By type of client, there were no contracts with public sectors in Eastern Europe for this fiscal year; all contracts were with private sector.
+Contracts in Eastern Europe totaled 55 in number and 95.1 billion yen in value, representing a decrease of 11 in numbers and a decrease of 60.6 billion yen in value from the previous fiscal year.
+By type of client, contracts with public sectors in Eastern Europe totaled 60 million yen (there were none in the previous year); those with private sectors in the region decreased by 60.6 billion yen to 9.51 billion yen.

 Oceania

-Contracts in Oceania totaled 68 in number and 209.4 billion yen in value, representing an increase of 13 in number and an increase of 123.5 billion yen in value from the previous fiscal year.
-By type of client, contracts with public sectors in Oceania increased by 131.9 billion yen to 146.6 billion yen; those with private sectors in the region decreased by 8.4 billion yen to 62.8 billion yen.
+Contracts in Oceania totaled 51 in number and 56.9 billion yen in value, representing a decrease of 17 in number and a decrease of 152.5 billion yen in value from the previous fiscal year.
+By type of client, contracts with public sectors in Oceania decreased by 124.5 billion yen to 22.1 billion yen; those with private sectors in the region decreased by 28.0 billion yen to 34.9 billion yen.